andrewphorn/markdown.textalign/README.md

 ## Usage

+**Note:** Due to github reportedly not supporting any kind of markdown that does this, I can't show you what happens.
+You'll just have to take my word for it.

 ### Center-align

 To center-align something, place a dash followed by a right-facing angle bracket, '->', before your text.